PennTURBO/semantic-engine/README.md

 `run allUpdates` Runs all update specifications from selected transformation instruction set in specified order.
 The graph will be modified.

-`run singleQuery <some_process_URI>` Runs only a specific update specification from the selected transformation instruction set.
+`run singleUpdate <some_process_URI>` Runs only a specific update specification from the selected transformation instruction set.
 The graph will be modified.

-`run printQuery <some_process_URI>` Prints the generated update query to the console for a specific update specification.
+`run printQueryForUpdate <some_process_URI>` Prints the generated update query to the console for a specific update specification.
 The graph will not be modified.

 `run buildTest` Builds automated snapshot tests for all update specifications (even unqueued ones) in the selected transformation instruction set.
 The graph will not be modified.